InformaticsMatters/virtual-screening/data-manager/docs/im-virtual-screening/ph4-align-to-fragments.md

    of slightly less ideal torsion angles.
 2. A default value of 2 is used.
 3. This should be a field in the inputs that uniquely identifies each molecule.
 If PLANTS is told to generate 10 molecules (the **count** option) then there will be 10 consecutive molecules in the PLANTS output with that value.
-Whn the value changes a new group commences.
+When the value changes a new group commences.
 If it's the title line (first line in the record) that identifies the molecule then use the value *_Name*.